eberban/eberban/books/refgram/src/grammar/borrowings.md

 undefined.
 It can be used to import foreign words that interlocutors will collectively understand, but using non-borrowings is always preferred if possible.
-Borrowings can have any number of arguments, and since it is not defined in Eberban, each of them is considered to be a generic atom.
+Borrowings can have any number of arguments, and since it is not defined in Eberban, each of them is considered to be generic.
 No type inference can be informed, therefore, `vie/via/...` must be used for predicate equivalence bindings.

 Like roots and compounds, borrowings are transitive if they end with a vowel, while they are intransitive if they end with a consonant (not only sonorants).